March Open House schedule

 Pharmacy tours can be made fully accessible upon request.

-The information sessions will take place in rooms with accessible entrances and have priority seating reserved in the front row.
+The information session will take place in a room with accessible entrances.
+Priority seating is available in the front row.
 Speakers will have microphones.

-Specific accessibility requests and accessible parking requests can be made in advance via the March Open House at the School of Pharmacy registration form.
+Specific accessibility requests and accessible parking requests can be made in advance using the School of Pharmacy registration form.

 There is a gender-neutral washroom available in the basement floor of the building.